Welcome message from the Social Work Program Chair

 Careers opportunities in social work are numerous and include such areas as mental health; health services; substance abuse; school social work; local, state and federal government; corrections; homelessness outreach and services; services in international settings; domestic violence treatment and prevention; hospice services; and many others.
 After the completion of Northeastern’s Social Work Program, social work graduates are regularly offered positions by the agency at which they completed their field practicum.

-If you have any questions about your educational opportunities in Northeastern’s Social Work Program, please feel free to contact us at (773) 442-4760 or at email@example.com.
+If you have any questions about your educational opportunities in Northeastern’s Social Work Program, please feel free to contact our office at (773) 442-4760 or at email@example.com.